Stookhy/MechaCar_Statistical_Analysis/README.md

    Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+      The vehicle dimensions (length and weight), spoiler angle, ground clearance, and existence of AWD provide a random amount of variance to the mpg values in the dataset.

    Is the slope of the linear model considered to be zero?
 Why or why not?

+      The slope of the linear model is not considered to be zero.
+A zero slope only exists when the model can be represented by a horizontal line, where the y values never change regardless of the x values.

    Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+      The linear model effectively predicts mpg of MechaCar prototypes effectively.
+It does so because there are multiple variables that help determine how the car will perform from a mpg point of view.

 ## Summary Statistics on Suspension Coils

    ### Summary

+      The current manufacturing data does not meet the maximum 100 pounds per square inch variance for the suspension coils.
+Lots 1 and 2 meet this requirement, but not Lot 3.
+Lot 3 has a variance of over 170, which far exceeds the 100 pounds per square inch requirement.

 ## T-Tests on Suspension Coils

    ### Summary

+      Mean of all lots is 1498.78.
+On the other hand, the mean of lot 1 is 1500, and lot 2 at 1500.2.
+Lastly, the mean of lot 3 is 1496.14.
+Therefore, the hypothesis is that the true mean for each lot does not equal 1498.78

 ## Study Design: MechaCar vs Competition